AdobeDocs/commerce-admin.en/help/b2b/credit-company.md

 - Allow to Exceed Credit Limit
 - Reason for Change

 If the company has an outstanding balance, a notice to the store administrator appears at the top of the sales order when it is viewed from the Admin.
-To learn more, see [Creating a Company Account](account-company-create.md).
+To learn more, see [Create a company account](account-company-create.md).

 ## Company credit activity